Language

 Can Kelvin be negative?

-No. Kelvin is an absolute scale starting at absolute zero (0 K).
-Negative Kelvin temperatures are physically impossible as they would represent less than zero molecular motion.
+No. Kelvin is an absolute scale starting at 0 K (absolute zero).
+Negative Kelvin is physically impossible.

 °C